 SOURCE: Final Appropriation Act for each biennium (typically "Caboose" bills), Acts of Assembly, Department of Planning and Budget.

-bFunding to cover internal service fund goods and services used to only be included in customer agency budgets.
-Beginning in FY15, ISF service agencies also received a specific appropriation amount in the budget to provide greater transparency and accountability for these funds.
+NOTE: Beginning in FY15, ISF service agencies also received a specific appropriation amount in the budget to provide greater transparency and accountability for these funds.